dimaslanjaka/static-blog-generator/source/_posts/NodeJS/eslint-prettier-typescript-vscode.md

 type: post
 uuid: 3f6ada3c-0ed8-4888-87c8-3371f8927a2c
 webtitle: NodeJS
-updated: 2021-12-10T19:53:25+07:00
+updated: 2022-03-19T19:53:25+07:00
-description: How to configure eslint with prettier to automated lint and format codes in typescript project using vscode
+excerpt: How to configure eslint with prettier to automated lint and format codes in typescript project using vscode
 thumbnail: https://i.ytimg.com/vi/lHAeK8t94as/maxresdefault.jpg
 photos:
   - https://i.ytimg.com/vi/lHAeK8t94as/maxresdefault.jpg
 ---

 # Auto Lint And Format Typescript Using VSCode With Eslint And Prettier